NBA Finals: History

-1946–1956: Beginnings and Lakers dynasty
+1940s–50s: Beginnings and Lakers dynasty

-The beginning era of modern professional basketball was dominated by the Minneapolis Lakers, who won half of the first ten titles.
+The beginning era of modern professional basketball was dominated by the Minneapolis Lakers, who won five of the first ten titles.
 The Philadelphia Warriors also won multiple championships, including the inaugural title in 1947 and another in 1956 to bookend the NBA's first decade.

-After being founded in 1946, the Basketball Association of America completed its inaugural season in April 1947 with the Philadelphia Warriors defeating the Chicago Stags in five games.
-The following season the Warriors would again reach the Finals, however they would fall short to the now defunct Baltimore Bullets.
+After being founded in 1946, the Basketball Association of America completed its inaugural season in April 1947 with the Philadelphia Warriors defeating the Chicago Stags in the 1947 BAA Finals in five games.
+The following season the Warriors again reached the Finals, however they fell short to the now defunct Baltimore Bullets.
 To date the Baltimore Bullets are the only defunct team to win a championship.

-In 1948 the Minneapolis Lakers would win the championship of the rival National Basketball League before joining the BAA.
-Led by future Hall of Famer George Mikan, the Lakers would win the third and final BAA championship in 1949 over the Red Auerbach coached Washington Capitals.
-The BAA would merge with the NBL to become the National Basketball Association before the 1949–50 season.
-The Lakers would win the inaugural NBA championship in 1950 to become the first team to repeat as champions.
+In 1948, the Minneapolis Lakers won the championship of the rival National Basketball League before joining the BAA.
+Led by future Hall of Famer George Mikan, the Lakers won the third and final BAA championship in 1949 over the Red Auerbach-coached Washington Capitals.
+The BAA then merged with the NBL to form the National Basketball Association before the 1949–50 season.
+The Lakers won the inaugural NBA championship in 1950 to become the first team to repeat as champions.

-In 1951 the Rochester Royals defeated the New York Knicks in the only Finals contested between two teams from the same state.
-This would be the first of three consecutive losses in the Finals for the Knicks, as they would lose the 1952 and 1953 Finals to the Lakers.
-The Lakers would win again in 1954 to become the first team to three-peat.
-This would be the fifth championship in six years for the Lakers and their last title won in Minneapolis.
-In 1955 the Syracuse Nationals would win their only title before becoming the Philadelphia 76ers, and in 1956 the Warriors won their second and last title in Philadelphia before eventually moving to California.
+In 1951, the Rochester Royals defeated the New York Knicks in the only Finals contested between two teams from the same state (something not possible under the current NBA alignment).
+This was the first of three consecutive losses in the Finals for the Knicks.
+Meanwhile, the Lakers won three straight Finals from 1952 to 1954 to become the first team to three-peat while also winning their fifth title in six seasons.

-Of the five franchises to win a championship from 1947 to 1956, one would fold and the other four would all relocate by 1964.
+Of the five franchises to win a championship from 1947 to 1956, one (the Bullets) folded and the other four (the Warriors, Lakers, Royals, and Syracuse Nationals) all relocated by 1964.